zzzprojects/Blazor-Tutorial/docs/pages/tutorials/create-blazor-application.md

 # Create Blazor Application

+Blazor is an experimental .NET web framework using C#/Razor and HTML that runs in the browser with WebAssembly.
+Blazor provides all of the benefits of a client-side web UI framework using .NET on the client and optionally on the server.

 Once the environment is set up, you can create the Blazor application from **File > New** menu and choose **Project...** menu item.

 <img src="https://raw.githubusercontent.com/zzzprojects/Blazor-Tutotrial/master/docs/images/create-first-app1.png">